martinferianc/PatternRecognition-EIE4/README.md

 ### Coursework on Representation and Distance Metrics Learning
 This work looks at finding and demonstrating the parameters that lead to optimal performance and validation of the parameters by presenting supporting results.

 We performed k-nearest neighbour (kNN) and k-Means retrieval experiments according to standard practices in pattern recognition.
 We used retrieval error (i.e. @rank1, @rank10) as the performance metric to evaluate different methods.
 Our baseline approach is kNN on provided features.

-We used different distance metric learning methods to improve a baseline performance.
+Our improved approach consisted of first doing dimensionality reduction through PCA, followed by a discrimination by LDA.
+Then we used kNN and a cosine metric to measure the distance which was inversely weighted depending on the location of the points.

 This project was a part of coursework for module EE4-68 Machine Learning at Imperial College London, [Link](http://intranet.ee.ic.ac.uk/electricalengineering/eecourses_t4/course_content.asp?c=EE4-68&s=E3#start).